-Good argumentative writing requires support to convince readers that the writer's argument is valid.
-Evidence, one of the most common forms of support, is comprised of facts and details that bolster an argument.
+Good argumentative writing requires support, including evidence, to convince readers that the writer's argument is valid.
+Evidence, one of the most common forms of support, is facts and details that bolster an argument.
 It is proof of the validity of an essay's claims.
+Evidence can include facts and data, personal research, citation of the research of others, and personal experiences.
+Although evidence can be useful in any mode of writing, it's particularly important when making an argument.
+Writers who support their claims with evidence are more likely to convince readers to agree with them.